TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 119/Psalms 119.15.md

 ---

-I will meditate on thy precepts, And have respect unto thy ways.
+I will meditate on your precepts, and consider your ways.